Header image credits: Smile Makers exclusive collaboration with @PinkBits

 Lack of quality sex education is just as to blame for vulva-shame as porn’s fetishization of genitals.
 If we never learn to celebrate and love our bodies and its ability to experience pleasure, of course we will grow uneasy and confused about what things should be like.

 Gynaecologists have shared that this vulva shame isn’t just affecting women’s view on their bodies, it can have fatal consequences for their health.
 As women admit to missing cervical screenings that could help detect early signs of cervical cancer, if they weren’t feeling good about their vulva’s appearance.
 Ungroomed pubic hair is often cited as a big reason for this!

-(i) having had a gynecologic exam in the previous year; and
+(i) having had a gynecological exam in the previous year; and

 (ii) having looked closely at their genitals in the previous month.“